gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 Multi-turn potentiometers are used when more resolution is required, or the "thing" rotating the potentiometer is going to go through 1 or more revolutions (e.g. if the potentiometer was connected to an axle or pulley which rotated back and forth through 4 revolutions).

-{{% img src="bourns-3590s-2-103l-10-turn-rotary-pot.png" width="250px" caption="Photo of the Bourns 3590S-2-103L 10-turn precision rotary potentiometer.
+{{% figure src="bourns-3590s-2-103l-10-turn-rotary-pot.png" width="250px" caption="Photo of the Bourns 3590S-2-103L 10-turn precision rotary potentiometer.
 As of April 2022, this costs approx. US$17 each in quantities of 10[^bib-mouser-bourns-3590s-2-103l]." %}}

 ## Common Uses And Example Circuits

 The most common use for a potentiometer to provide a variable output voltage based on how the far the potentiometer has been turned.
 This voltage then can be used to control any number of things, such as the volume of music as the user turns the volume dial.
 The two ends of the potentiometer are connected across a constant voltage source, in the example below, this is `\( 5V \)`.
 The wiper then forms the variable mid-point of a voltage divider.
 As you turn the potentiometer, one of the "resistors" increases while the other decreases, and thus the wiper varies in voltage from one end point to the other.
 In the example below the wiper voltage varies from `\( 0V \)` to `\( 5V \)`:

-{{% img src="potentiometer-common-resistor-divider-circuit.png" width="600px" caption="A very common way to use a potentiometer in a circuit to provide a variable output voltage." %}}
+{{% figure src="potentiometer-common-resistor-divider-circuit.png" width="600px" caption="A very common way to use a potentiometer in a circuit to provide a variable output voltage." %}}

 A word of caution...Make sure you do not draw too much current from the wiper.
 Ignoring the wiper resistance, the output impedance of the potentiometer changes depending on the wiper position.
 When the wiper is at either end, the output impedance is `\( 0 \Omega \)` (great you may say).
 But the output impedance increases to the worst case when the wiper is exactly half-way between the two ends, in which case it is `\( \frac{R_{pot}}{4} \, \Omega \)` (two resistors in parallel, each resistor being `\( \frac{R_{pot}}{2} \, \Omega \)`).